saltstack/salt/doc/topics/solaris/solaris-specific-behavior.rst

 Grains
 =========================
 Not all grains are available or some have empty or 0 as value.
-Mostly grains that are depenend on hardware discovery like:
+Mostly grains that are dependent on hardware discovery like:
 - num_gpus
 - gpus